Colourful sea and secluded beaches through the Orosei Gulf

 7. Fico cave

-Located a few minutes by boat from Cala Biriola and perched on the cliff 10 meters above the sea level, it’s one of the most beautiful caves in Sardinia.
-The cave owes its name to a fig tree grown in front of its entrance.
+Located a few minutes by boat from Cala Biriola and perched on the cliff 10 meters above sea level, it’s one of the most beautiful caves in Sardinia.
+The cave owes its name to a fig tree growing in front of its entrance.
 The visit follows a path over walkways that allow you to walk in the fossil bed of an ancient underground river.
 Entrance fee 8 euro.